anlowee/clp-bench/ui/README.md

 There is a template `.env` file in this directory.
 To create a custom configuration, you may copy `.env` to `.env.local` and modify the content, which will override the settings in `.env`.

-# Benchmarking Results Database
+# Benchmark results database

-We use `sqlite` to manage a mini-database that contains all benchmarking results. `load_results.py` automatically loads benchmarking results from the `results.json` file under the directory of each target tool.
+We use `sqlite` to manage a database that contains all benchmarking results. `load_results.py` automatically loads benchmarking results from the `results.json` file under the directory of each target tool.